“The White Church / Escalante”

 In the early episodes, all we get are very brief glimpses of the

 church, but in Episode 8, when Dolores finally tracks down the town's

 location, the camera pulls back to show the entire Western town, which

 ( However, in the last moments of this "Dolores returns home" scene,

 when we cut to the time when there's just a steeple in an open plain, with the rest of the church supposedly

-they have left Paramount Ranch, and are back at Vasquez Rocks.)
+buried in sand, they have left Paramount Ranch, and are back at Vasquez Rocks.)

 Paramount Ranch is located in the Santa Monica mountains, between Malibu and

 Agoura hills, with the entrance road off the west side of Cornell Road